 A more complex authentication and authorization mechanism might be required for enterprise and carrier deployments.
 Usually this is accomplished by dedicated software such as a directory service, where a single sign-on strategy is preferable (the user logs in the system with the same password for every service).
 A classic problem when applications keep users and user information in a proprietary database is the synchronization between the local database and the corporate database.
 This is even more problematic when single sign on is required and user logins and passwords must be stored and verified only in one place.
 Therefore, Sync4j Server DS is capable to rely on an external system to perform authentication and authorization, thus bypassing the issue.
-Sync4j Server DS bases its security services on the Java Authentication and Authorization Service architecture provided out of the box with the JDK 1.4.x.The Java Authentication and Authorization Service (JAAS) was introduced as an optional package (extension) to the Java 2 SDK, Standard Edition (J2SDK), v 1.3 and has now been integrated into the J2SDK, v 1.4.
+Sync4j Server DS bases its security services on the Java Authentication and Authorization Service (JAAS) was introduced as an optional package (extension) to the Java 2 SDK, Standard Edition (J2SDK), v 1.3 and has now been integrated into the J2SDK, v 1.4.